marqo-ai/marqo/src/marqo/README.md

 - This is for marqo-os (Marqo OpenSearch) running locally.
 You can alternatively set `OPENSEARCH_URL` to  a remote Marqo OpenSearch cluster
 - To find the absolute path to the `marqo/src` directory, `cd` into the `marqo/src` directory and run `pwd` in your terminal.
-- If python library errors occur, try `/root/.../marqo/src` instead of `~/.../marqo/src`
+- If python library errors occur, you might be using $HOME instead of your absolute path. try `/.../marqo/src` instead of `~/.../marqo/src`

 ### Option B. Build and run the Marqo as a Docker container, that creates and manages its own internal Marqo-OS